 While slicing up a cucumber with a touch of salt is how we usually eat ours, I also like to throw together a quick and easy Greek salad for something a bit more filling.
 I was actually born in Athens, Greece, courtesy of the US Army; my parents absolutely loved the food and brought their love of all things Greek back with them to the states.

 Growing up, when we had a salad with dinner, there was no lettuce involved.
 Our “salad” included a sliced cucumber, tomato, and red onion all arranged on a plate with a chunk of feta in the middle.
 With a bit of oregano sprinkled on top and some red wine vinegar, dinner was ready to go!

-Let me say that I highly recommend the chunk of feta that comes in a brine, not the pre-crumbled kind in those round plastic containers.
+For this summer greek salad, let me say that I highly recommend the chunk of feta that comes in a brine, not the pre-crumbled kind in those round plastic containers.
 The feta “dust” that comes out of those things is really an insult to salads everywhere.
 I want chunks of feta because more feta is betta!
-I’ll get off my cheese box now…

 Garden Fresh Greek Salad

 I still love the simplicity of the Greek salad I grew up eating, but this year our garden is overflowing with jellybean tomatoes.
 Unless you’re a part of the Littles family (or a Lilliputian for all my classics readers out there), there’s no slicing those tiny tomatoes to arrange on a plate.
 So, I decided to combine the flavors of the Greek salad in an easy to serve mix.
 This summer greek salad pairs beautifully with any grilled meat or just a pita for a simple and light lunch.

 In fact, if you want a full Greek meal, check out this great Chicken Souvlaki recipe from Lemon and Olives.
 You’ll be yelling OPA! and impressing your family and friends with your cultural cuisine.
 Let’s get down to the recipe.